johnhyde/island/05 hmm.md

 He strode [@strud] through the swinging door, absentmindedly synchronizing his movement with the door’s oscillation so as to prevent any alterations to his smooth, newly reconfident gait.
 “Erstwhile drinkserf!”

 The bartender, already enboothed, paused in his most recent elopement and slewed his head around.
 He, lamentably, did not know the word ‘erstwhile’, nor, with more forgivability, ‘drinkserf’.
-But Ernest Lyle Dransdorf slewed his head around regardless.
+But Ernest Lyle Dransdorf[@ Lmao ~M] slewed his head around regardless.
 “What?” he asked, adding with a trace of irritability, “Can’t a bartender leave abruptly and serialize elopements in peace?
-Around here?”
+Around here?”[@ Lol ~M][@ In fact, actually, just assume I'm chuckling to myself here on out, when appropriate. ~M]

 “How did you know what bartender I was referring to?
 What bartender do you think I was referring to?”